chase-slept/lftp-sync/README.md

 ## Jump Host

-In order to secure the path to our local servers, we use a Jump Host to connect back home.
-This is configured in the SSH config file, which I've sanitized below:
+In order to secure the path to our local servers, we use an SSH Jump Host to connect back home.
+This is configured in the SSH config file on our remote server, which I've sanitized below:

 ```
 Host vps